Relationships with ADHD can get interesting, to say the least. ADHD has many symptoms.

 Relationships with ADHD get stale just like any other relationship.

 Did you know that instead of retreating, you can lean in towards your partner?
 Brendan Mahan of ADHD essentials gives some great tips for leaning in instead of retreating in a YouTube video he and I did recently.
 Don’t miss it!

 In the meantime, you have to bring some new conversations, a new way of spending time together, something to that relationship or the boredom will make you continue to withdraw.
 If you’re withdrawing because the relationship is in a tough spot, that doesn’t mean you can’t get the connection back.

 I can love you more than life itself.
 We can have the best relationship the world has ever witnessed, but I’m STILL not going to be able to listen to you talk with no interruptions for longer than 5 minutes.
 And 5 minutes is generous.

 Now if I’m playing Candy Crush or crocheting, that will up your chances of being heard.
-Giving someone our undivided attention is often seen as a sign of devotion, but a person without ADHD doesn’t HAVE undivided attention.
+Giving someone our undivided attention is often seen as a sign of devotion, but a person with ADHD doesn’t HAVE undivided attention.
 Not for any length of time that would be useful, anyway.

 Loosening up the constraints and allowing serious talks to include moving around, or doodling, or playing a stupid video game can make for way more meaningful conversations.
 And that’s just one example of how we can modify things to make them more ADHD friendly.
 I’m sure you and your sweetheart will think of more together.